Skip to main content

 Charity Ball

 Please make sure you read the dress code because it will be enforced at the door regardless of ticket.
 The dress code is described below.
-Masks are requested not required per our convention's mask policy.

 Tickets will not be sold on-site and must be purchased online.

 Bring your Eventbrite confirmation/ticket for admission.
 You may bring a printed copy or a digital copy saved on your smartphone or other devices.
-The check-in table will be located outside the entrance of Ballroom A, and an exclusive pin will be provided to participants.
+The check-in table will be located outside the entrance of Ballroom A/B, and an exclusive pin will be provided to participants.

 Charity Ball Dress Code